ansible/awx/docs/docsite/rst/administration/ent_auth.rst

     Alternatively,  logout of AWX and the login screen will now display the SAML logo to indicate it as a alternate method of logging into AWX.

     .. image:: ../common/images/configure-awx-auth-saml-logo.png
-        :alt: Customizing the logo for the SAML Identity Provider (IdP) in AWX.
+        :alt: AWX login screen displaying the SAML logo for authentication.

 Transparent SAML Logins